-- PJM System Operator Personnel who work in conjunction with the transmission owners to respond to outages and blackouts to restore the transmission system to service. - Transmission Owner dispatchers Personnel who respond to PJM System Operator requests for emergency procedures.
+- PJM System Operator Personnel who work in conjunction with the transmission owners to respond to outages and blackouts to restore the transmission system to service. - Transmission Owner operators Personnel who respond to emergency procedures issued by PJM System Operator. - Generator Operators Personnel who interact with PJM System Operators and TO operators to facilitate operation of generation during system restoration.

-- Black start generator operators - PJM neighboring Reliability Coordinators, Transmission Operators, and Balancing Authorities and appropriate Regional Reliability Organizations. - PJM operations staff Personnel who perform system studies. - Government, regulatory and emergency response personnel. - All PJM Members.
+- PJM neighboring Reliability Coordinators, Transmission Operators, and Balancing Authorities and appropriate Regional Reliability Organizations. - PJM operations staff Personnel who perform system studies. - Government, regulatory and emergency response personnel. - All PJM Members.